Self-Service Solutions

 Benchmarks for self-service rate vary widely by how it is measured and what type of product is involved.
 Using ticket deflection methodology, realistic benchmarks for B2B SaaS look like this:

-• Early-stage teams (0-50 help center articles): 10-20% deflection rate.
-Low article count means many queries go unanswered by the help center.
+• Early-stage teams (0–50 help center articles): 10–20% deflection rate.
+Low article count means many queries go unanswered by the knowledge base.

 • Growing teams (50–200 articles, updated quarterly): 20–35% deflection rate.
 More coverage but documentation often trails product changes.